-- The Administrative Meeting and the Administrative Hearing Board was not conducted according to the Student Conduct Code Reporting & Hearing process. - There was insufficient evidence to establish responsibility. - There is new and substantial evidence that exonerates, clears the student, or puts the conduct situation into a different context. - The student experienced bias or discrimination during the hearing process.
+- The Administrative Meeting and the Administrative Hearing Board was not conducted according to the Student Conduct Code Reporting & Hearing process. - There was insufficient evidence to establish responsibility. - There is new and substantial evidence that exonerates, clears the student, or puts the conduct situation into - The student experienced bias or discrimination during the hearing process.